UK says will fight 'inconvenient' plot to hobble no-deal Brexit

 “The amendment is not desirable but the effect of the amendment on no-deal preparations would be inconvenience rather than anything more significant,” May’s spokesman said.

-A source in May’s Conservative Party later confirmed the government would order its lawmakers to vote against the plan.
+A source in May’s Conservative Party later confirmed the government would order its MPs to vote against the plan.

 With less than three months until Britain leaves the European Union, May is struggling to win approval for her Brexit deal, increasing the chances that the country ends up leaving without an exit agreement.